studiowangfei/BitcoinViz/README.md

 # BitcoinViz
-# The new project under way
+The new project under way
+a lot of fun I promise